hughbarney/femto/docs/flisp.md

 #### fLisp Library

-This library implements commonly excpected Lisp idioms, which are used in the editor libraries.
+This library implements commonly excpected Lisp idioms. *fLisp* implements a carefully selected minimum set of commonly used functions.

-not
+`(not «object»)`

+Logical inverse.
+In Lisp a synonym for `null`

 listp